2025-2026 Course Catalog

 5. One additional course in English

-1. Three courses in literary studies at any level in the English department (for English majors completing the creative writing minor, these can be courses from the major).
+1. Three literature courses at any level (for English majors completing the creative writing minor, these can be courses from the major)

-2. Three courses in creative writing at any level, including work in at least two different literary genres.
+2. Three creative writing courses at any level, including work in at least two different literary genres.
 Courses in creative writing include:

 Teacher certification in English language arts (grades 4-12)